 - Effectively and efficiently using membership material, funds, and human resources in implementing projects authorized by the Board of Directors.

-Article XVIII: Ethics
+Article XIII: Ethics

 - Every member shall keep confidential the names, addresses, telephone numbers, and places of employment of other members, except where expressed permission has been given to publicize said information; or in such a case as a person is deemed to be a public threat (in which case confidential information may only be revealed to those authorities under whose jurisdiction the matter of conduct falls.)